Code elements of the training program

 model = AutoModelForCausalLM.from_config(config)

-For this tutorial, the configuration is stored as config/gpt2_small_config.json.
+For this tutorial, the configuration is stored as configuration/gpt2_small_config.json.
 We’ve fine-tuned those numbers to work well on the RDU architecture.

 Configuration file: gpt2_small_config.json